wilseypa/desMetrics/src/README.md

 that you will have to read about in the source file.

 Compile:
-  go build -o desSampler lex.yy.go desSampler.go
+  go build -o desSampler desSampler.go

 Run:
   ./desSampler [options] <file.json>